 - Colors, skulls, flowers

 - Need a more colorful description than that?
 Watch the movie Coco.
 Ugly cry throughout.
-Then watch it again.
+Repeat.

 Obviously you know the gist or you wouldn’t be dressing up for it, right?
 But do you know why people dress the way they do during Day of the Dead?
 Let me introduce to you: La Catrina.

-La Catrina is the basis of your goal for how to dress for Day of the Dead.
+La Catrina is your goal for how to dress for Day of the Dead.
 She’s why we paint our faces into skulls and cover ourselves in ruffles and flowers.
 Her image is what we’re after.
 La Catrina is the original dead sexy.

-While the two do have similarities—being the brief time when the line between the living and the dead is believed to be the thinnest—they differ in that:
+While the two do have similarities—being the brief time when the line between the living and the dead is believed to be the thinnest—they do differ.

-- and for Halloween, they come back to haunt us and chase us with chainsaws and for some reason they all look like little twin girls with crooked necks.
+For Halloween, they come back to haunt us and chase us with chainsaws and for some reason they all look like little twin girls with crooked necks.
 And they eat brains.
-Seriously, WTF AMERICA!!!
+Seriously, WTF America.
 This is why we can’t have nice things.

 When you’re deciding how to dress for Day of the Dead, remember to leave behind the fake blood, the weaponry, the creepy contact lenses, the hockey mask, the vampire teeth, and anything even remotely resembling a clown costume. *shiver*

 How to dress for Day of the Dead Tip #3: don’t be a hoochie.
 I know, I know.
 You wanna shake what ya momma gave ya.
 You wanna flaunt what you’ve got.